alexquan3/School-Dashboard/README.md

 # School Dashboard
-School Dashboard is a full stack project that has 2 main functionalities.
+School Dashboard is a full-stack project that has 2 main functionalities.
 1. Input current or previous courses.
-2. Set up a schedule on when deadlines and assessment are due.
+2. Set up a schedule for when deadlines and assessments are due.

-Also includes; GPA calculator and graduation tracker,
+Also includes; GPA calculator and graduation tracker

-Other operations include; Search function, CRUD, login/logout authentication, and resticted areas if not logged in.
+Other operations include the search function, CRUD, login/logout authentication, and restricted areas if not logged in.

 # Website Link
 https://school-dashboard-production.up.railway.app